dalmo1991/superflexPy/doc/components.rst

 downstream layer (e.g. T), and so on.

-When the output of an element is split between multiple downstream elements (e.g. E1) an additional intermediate layer with a splitter: in the example, the splitter S has two downstream elements (E2 and E3); the framework will route the first group of outputs of the splitter to E2 and the second to E3.
+When the output of an element is split between multiple downstream elements (e.g. E1) an additional intermediate layer with a splitter is needed: in the example, the splitter S has two downstream elements (E2 and E3); the framework will route the first group of outputs of the splitter to E2 and the second group of outputs to E3.

 Whenever there is a gap in the structure, a transparent element should be used to fill the gap.
-In the example, the output of E3 have to be aggregated with the output of E4; since the elements belong to different layers, making this connection directly would create a gap in Layer 3.
-Such problem is solved putting a transparent element in Layer 3, parallel to E4.
+In the example, the output of E3 is aggregated with the output of E4; since these elements belong to different layers, making this connection directly would create a gap in Layer 3.
+Such problem is solved specifying a transparent element in Layer 3, parallel to E4.

 Since the unit must have a single element in the last layer, the outputs of E4 and T must be collected using a Junction.